Showsfalse

 Bringing compassion back to technology with April Wensel

-We could all do with a little bit more compassion in our lives, and April Wensel is making sure that we can bring it to our work as well.
-April Wensel is the founder of Compassionate Coding, helping companies and tech professionals communicate more and effectively so that we can be better at what we do better to each other and better to ourselves.
-Join us as we speak about April's journey through technology, finding purpose with compassionate coding, and putting the humanity back into technology.
+We could all do with a little more compassion in our lives, and April Wensel is making sure that we bring it to our work as well.
+April Wensel is the founder of Compassionate Coding helping companies and tech professionals to communicate more *and* effectively, so that we can be better at what we do, better to each other, and better to ourselves.
+Join us as we speak about April's journey through technology, finding purpose with Compassionate Coding, and putting the humanity back into technology.

 Geospatial analysis and making information beautiful with Helen McKenzie

-Geographic information systems.
-There, I've lost a few of you already, but you're missing out because GIS is more than about where things are, but why they're there, and quite a few of those reasons are around why people do people things.
-Helen McKenzie is a cartographer, data visualiser, and geospatial advocate who is passionate about finding meaning in complex data and making information beautiful.
-We speak about Helen's love of maps and how we can use geospatial analysis to elegantly give us more meaning to the way we live in the world around us and keep our societies ticking away.
+Geographic Information Systems.
+There, I've lost some of you already.
+But you're missing out, because GIS is more than about where things are, it's about why they're there, and quite a few of those reasons will be because of how people do people things.
+Helen McKenzie is a cartographer, data visualiser, and geospatial advocate, who is passionate about finding meaning in complex data and making information beautiful.
+We speak about her love of maps, and how we can use geospatial analysis to elegantly give more meaning to the way we live in the world around us, and keep our societies ticking away.

 Reinvention with humility & embracing innovation with Lan Tran